graphql-hive/graphql-conf-2025-gateway-workshop/presenter/slides.md

 - EDFS enables true horizontal scaling for real-time features

 <!--
-- Before we wrap up, let me recap what we accomplished in just 90 minutes
+- Before we wrap up, let me recap what we just accomplished
 - We built a complete production-ready federated system
 - Every feature we added solves real production challenges
 - The key is that v2 makes enterprise features accessible to everyone